 Prioritizing exercise or movement that feels good for your body, even in small amounts, helps you feel connected to your body (think mind-body connection!) and may positively affect self-esteem.
 This could be yoga, sports, jogging, or dancing – anything that puts your body in motion!
 Exercise results in a positive boost of serotonin levels in your brain to help you feel good, calmer, help you make better decisions, feel stronger, and feel more in control of yourself.
 Better physical health is closely linked to a positive self-image.

 3. Put your health first with well-rounded meals

 Speaking of the mind-body connection, we can put our health first by filling ourselves up with well-rounded, nutritious meals.
 When we are feeling healthy physically, it can have a dramatic impact on our self-esteem, as well as how we feel emotionally.

-Of course, it is important to be mindful if exercise and eating healthy becomes extreme, compulsive or interferes with other aspects of life, as this can become detrimental to self-esteem and have other emotional consequences in a person’s life.
+Of course, it is important to be mindful if exercise and eating healthy becomes extreme, compulsive, or interferes with other aspects of life (such as an eating disorder, or body image issues), as this can become detrimental to self-esteem and have other emotional consequences in a person’s life.